gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-10/index.md

 - The alb module now allows you to pass an existing S3 bucket for ALB access logs.
 This is useful for sending ALB logs to a central log account
 - For EKS, you can now provide a list of CIDR ranges or security groups that are permitted to access the private EKS API endpoint.

-We've also caught up to the latest release of the [module-security](https://github.com/gruntwork-io/module-security/) and [terraform-aws-eks](https://github.com/gruntwork-io/terraform-aws-eks) repositories.
+We&apos;ve also caught up to the latest release of the [module-security](https://github.com/gruntwork-io/module-security/) and [terraform-aws-eks](https://github.com/gruntwork-io/terraform-aws-eks) repositories.

 **Migration guide for eks-cluster**